Reverse Mortgage Calculator: Estimate Your Loan Options Without Giving Up Your Information

 A line of credit works differently.
 Funds are available when needed, and interest only accrues on what you actually use.
 In some cases, the unused portion of the credit line can grow over time.

-• How much equity may remain after several years
+• how much home equity might remain after several years

-• How sensitive each option is to interest rate changes
+• how sensitive each option is to changes in interest rates

-There is no universally “better” choice.
-The right option depends on cash flow needs, spending patterns, and long-term plans.
-The calculator helps surface those tradeoffs without forcing a decision.
+There is no single “best” choice that applies to everyone.
+The right structure depends on cash flow needs, spending habits, and long-term plans for the home.
+A calculator is useful because it highlights tradeoffs without pushing you toward a specific decision.

 Loan Obligations You Still Have After Closing

-• Pay all required property charges, including insurance payments and hazard insurance
+• keep all required property charges current, including hazard insurance

 Closing Costs and Ongoing Fees to Factor In

-The Federal Trade Commission provides a consumer-focused overview of reverse mortgages and associated risks, including how fees and costs can accumulate over time.
+The Federal Trade Commission offers a consumer-focused overview of reverse mortgages and associated risks that explains how fees accumulate and why they matter over the life of the loan.

 What Happens to an Existing Mortgage Balance

-If you still have a traditional mortgage, a reverse mortgage loan is typically used to pay it off first.
+If you still have a traditional mortgage, a reverse mortgage is typically used to pay that balance off first.
+Doing so can eliminate required monthly mortgage payments and improve short-term cash flow.

-A calculator can help you see how paying off an existing mortgage affects:
+The tradeoff is that the reverse mortgage starts with a higher balance.
+A calculator can help illustrate how paying off an existing mortgage affects:

-This tradeoff is central to many reverse mortgage decisions and is worth modeling carefully.
+This interaction is central to many reverse mortgage decisions and is worth modeling carefully before drawing conclusions.

 Non-Recourse Loans and What That Actually Means

-Reverse mortgages are non-recourse loans.
-That means you or your heirs will never owe more than the home’s value when the loan becomes due.
+Reverse mortgages are structured as non-recourse loans.
+That means neither you nor your heirs will ever owe more than the home’s value when the loan becomes due.

-A calculator can show scenarios where the balance approaches or exceeds projected home value.
-Understanding those projections helps set realistic expectations, especially for heirs.
+This protection is important, but it does not remove all risk.
+A calculator can show scenarios where the loan balance approaches or exceeds projected home value, which helps set realistic expectations for both borrowers and heirs.

 Using Reverse Mortgage Proceeds Strategically